gvbz/G_Mule/README.md

 # G_Mule

-A meta for managing item transfer from a primary mule to secondary mules, with automatic bag organization with autopack.
+A meta for managing item transfer from a primary mule to secondary mules, with automatic bag organization using autopack.

 ## Requirements